tronprotocol/documentation/English_Documentation/TRON_Introduction/One_Page.md

 Thanks to the high efficiency and infinite possibilities of the smart contract, Tron possesses great scalability, allowing for a wide variety of applications to be deployed in Tron.

 The marriage of an excellent database structure and the account system simplifies the actualization of complex designs and models, which brings convenience to project development and supports high TPS.
-Existing applications, websites and operating services can be transferred to TRON by its large user base, which allows Tron to better rival against existing institutions.
+Existing applications, websites and operating services can be transferred to TRON network by its large user base, which allows TRON to better rival against existing institutions.

 + Highly Availability